 The Greenwich MSK Service, part of Circle Integrated Care, is a single point of access for musculoskeletal conditions.

-All patients over 18 years old with an MSK condition registered with a Greenwich GP should be sent to the Circle Hub for triage (via E-Referrals).
+All patients over 18 years old with an MSK condition, who are registered with a Greenwich GP should be referred to the Circle Hub for triage (via e-Referrals).

 Referrals will be triaged by specialist MSK Extended Scope Physiotherapists to the most appropriate treatment modality and patients will be offered a choice of provider, where available.
 Patients will be monitored and supported across their pathway.

 Clinical triage will be performed within 24 hours.
-If referrals have insufficient information, Circle staff will contact the practice to request detail.
+If referrals have insufficient information, Circle staff will contact the practice to request further information.

 How do I refer patients to the service?

-The Circle MSK Directories of Service is available and is visible only to Greenwich GPs and the RMBS.
-The following services can be found on NHS E-Referrals and will appear as shown below:
+The Circle MSK Directories of Service is available and is visible only to Greenwich GPs.
+The following services can be found on NHS e-Referrals and will appear as shown below: